Project: British Council Living Research

 Exploring maker cultures in China

-Our first field study in 2018 concluded that in China, there is close relationship between makerspaces and government policy, with makers positioned as catalysts for economic transformation.
-In 2019, I was the co-investigator of a £15,000 grant from the British Council which gave us the funding to return to Chengdu, where the CE will soon be instituted through a new set of compulsory recycling laws, to conduct a more directed investigation of how local creative producers and policy-makers understood and enacted the CE through their everyday practices.
-We conducted 20 interviews with locals and facilitated two hands-on community workshops that explored local applications and limits of the CE in China with over 60 makers, businesses and government officials.
+Our first field study in 2018 concluded that in China, there is a very close relationship between local makerspaces and national government policy, with makers positioned as key catalysts of economic transformation.
+In 2019, I was the co-investigator of a £15,000 grant from the British Council which gave us the funding to return to Chengdu, where the concept of the Circular Economy (CE) will soon be instituted through a new set of compulsory recycling laws, to conduct a more directed investigation of how local creative producers and policy-makers understood and enacted the CE through their everyday practices.
+We conducted a series of in-depth interviews with locals, and facilitated two participatory workshops to explore applications and limits of the CE in China with more than 60 local makers, designers, businesses and government officials.